-Utah is well known for having the Greatest Snow on Earth, and the three ski resorts in the Ogden Valley offer a diverse trifecta of options to enjoy amidst annual snow totals averaging 400+ inches, all within about an hours drive from Salt Lake Citys international airport.
-Youll find far less crowded slopes than the Cottonwoods or Park City resorts, and at more affordable pricing.
-Here, youll enjoy a rural setting so rare in todays mega resorts, with most lodging being in condominiums and vacation homes as well as a few small B&Bs.
+Utah is well known for having the Greatest Snow on Earth, and the three ski resorts in the Ogden Valley offer a diverse trifecta of options to enjoy amidst annual snow totals averaging 400+ inches, all within about an hours drive from Salt Lake City international airport.
+You will find far less crowded slopes than the Cottonwoods or Park City resorts, and at more affordable pricing.
+Here, you will enjoy a rural setting so rare in todays mega resorts, with most lodging being in condominiums and vacation homes as well as a few small B&Bs.

-Theres Powder Country, where you ski and board the steeps and trees down to the access road, where a big old school bus transports you back to the lifts.
-Theyve got a snowcat servicing Lightening Ridge, where you can either hike up to James Peak at 9400+ feet, or carve freshies down the north face.
+There`s Powder Country, where you ski and board the steeps and trees down to the access road, where a big old school bus transports you back to the lifts.
+They have a snowcat servicing Lightening Ridge, where you can either hike up to James Peak at 9400+ feet, or carve freshies down the north face.

 For deep blue cruisers, lots of vertical and more luxurious amenities, Snowbasin Resort offers jaw dropping scenery reminiscent of Switzerland and lots of great back country terrain.
 Host of the downhill events during the 2002 Winter Olympic Games, Snowbasin offers skiers and boarders serious bragging rights to the two famous Downhill courses, Grizzly and Wildflower.

 With double eight- passenger gondolas and the Olympic Tram, Snowbasin consistently wins polls for the best lifts in the nation.
 Three ultra-luxe day lodges, two of which sit above 9,000 ft., offer wonderful food, thick carpeting to soothe your aching feet, and truly the nicest on-slope bathrooms in the world.

 Wolf Creek Utah